agustindt/Spotify-API/README.md

 npm run dev
 ```

+3. Add your Spotify application client ID to `src/auth.ts`.

-3. Open the app in your browser and provide a Spotify access token with the following scopes:
+4. Open the app in your browser and click **Login with Spotify**.
+Authorize the requested scopes when prompted:

 - `user-read-recently-played`
 - `playlist-modify-public` or `playlist-modify-private`

-The app will fetch your recent listening history, group tracks by month, and allow you to create playlists for each month.
+After logging in, the app will fetch your recent listening history, group tracks by month, and allow you to create playlists for each month.